 "Multiple Employer Plan" means an employee benefit plan, other than a Multiemployer Plan, subject to Title IV of ERISA to which the Guarantor or any ERISA Affiliate, and more than one employer other than the Guarantor or an ERISA Affiliate, is making or accruing an obligation to make contributions or, in the event that any such plan has been terminated, to which the Guarantor or any ERISA Affiliate made or accrued an obligation to make contributions during any of the five plan years preceding the date of termination of such plan.

 "Notice" has the meaning specified in Section 6.01 of this Guaranty.

+“Other Taxes” has the meaning specified in Section 6.08(c).

 "PBGC" means the Pension Benefit Guaranty Corporation, or any Federal agency or authority of the United States from time to time succeeding to its function.